-Parameters description: This water sampler is built at the workshop at IBV.
+Description of parameter/aim: This water sampler is built at the workshop at IBV.
 The water sampler has a pump that actively pumps water through the system and measures the water flow with a flow meter connected inside the pump.
 The system is suitable for use with a glass fiber filter (293mm) and polyurethane filters (PUFs).
 Filter and PUFs may be extracted and analyzed for organic contaminants.
-It is made for use at depths down to 200 m in both fresh and saltwater.
+It is made for use at depths down to 200 m in both fresh and salt water.
 We plan to pump 3000 L, but no more than 500 L per run (approx. 3-4 hours).

 The pump should be placed upstream of the ship.
-Attach the pump to a rope and connect it to a winch or similar to lower it either from KPH.
+Attach the pump to a rope and connect it to a winch or similar to lower it.

 - → Special requirements/gear: IBVs water pump, deploy water sampler for 3-4 hours to filter water (1-4 L/min).
-The water sampler should be placed upstream of the ship, attached to a buoy or to the ship with wire. - → Sampling depths: Process stations only, via IBV water pump, we have two pumps and target Arctic and Atlantic water masses. - → Chemicals used: Ethanol
+The water sampler should be placed upstream of the ship, attached to a buoy or to the ship with wire. - → Sampling depths: Process stations only, via IBV water pump, we have two pumps which can be run simultaneously to filter large volumes of water.

+→ Chemicals used: Ethanol

-• Glass fiber filters, 293 μm
+- Glass fiber filters, 293 μm

 - Polyurethane filters (PUFs) 5.5 x 7.5 cm

 - Tweezers

 - Aluminum foil

 - Ziploc bags (medium for PUFs and large for glass fiber filters

 - Pens

 - Gloves (nitrile, powderless)

 - Dell pad with software (W10)

 - Extra batteries and charger

 - Silicone plugs

 - Ethanol for cleaning